Birmingham Boys Choir Celebrates: 50+ Years with 2025 'Founding Cities Tour'

 Historic East Coast Tour Honors Legacy, Features Collaborations with Local Choirs

 This tour bridges America’s musical past and future.
-From Williamsburg’s colonial roots to the Basilica’s grandeur, these boys are living and making history.”NORFOLK, VA, UNITED STATES, May 5, 2025 /EINPresswire.com/ -- The award-winning Birmingham Boys Choir (BBC), renowned for its tradition of excellence in choral music, announces its 2025 Founding Cities Tour, commemorating over 50 years of artistry and community impact.
+From Williamsburg’s colonial roots to the Basilica’s grandeur, these boys are living history.”WASHINGTON, D.C., MD, UNITED STATES, May 5, 2025 /EINPresswire.com/ -- The award-winning Birmingham Boys Choir (BBC), renowned for its tradition of excellence in choral music, announces its 2025 Founding Cities Tour, commemorating over 50 years of artistry and community impact.
 The tour includes collaborations with the Virginia Children’s Chorus (Norfolk, VA) and Philadelphia Boys Choir, blending sacred, classical, and contemporary works at iconic venues.

 2025 Founding Cities Tour: Complete Itinerary